-‘DWTS’ Performer Jeannie Mai Takes A Bite Out Of Pro Brandon Armstrong For ‘Silence Of The Lambs’ Paso Doble
+‘DWTS’ Performer Jeannie Mai Pretends To Bite Pro Brandon Armstrong For ‘Silence Of The Lambs’ Paso Doble

 She wore a stunning white ensemble that showed off her long and toned legs.
 A stark bodysuit was bedazzled with silver stones that caught the overhead lights.
 Added to this were thick straps in the same hue that crisscrossed her shoulders, breasts, and stomach, to look somewhat like a straightjacket.
 The bottom of the costume featured a long flowing skirt that skimmed the floor.

-Brandon played her unknowing victim in a white dress shirt that was topped with a coordinating jacket and pants in a blue and black pattern.
+Brandon played her unknowing victim in a white dress shirt that was topped with a jacket and coordinating pants in a black-and-blue plaid.

-Jeannie took a taste of Brandon’s arm in the final sequence of four slides that highlighted her dance.
+In true Hannibal style, Jeannie appeared ready to bite Brandon’s arm in the final sequence of four slides that highlighted her dance.

 Viewers loved the twosome’s overall concept and performance.